Article

 In both the West and the East, there developed the same tradition that Jesus died on the same date he was conceived.
 An anonymous Christian treatise from fourth-century North Africa stated that March 25 was “the day of the passion of the Lord and of his conception.
 For on that day he was conceived on the same he suffered.”
 Augustine in On the Trinity mentioned that same calculation.
 Similarly, in the East, the fourth-century bishop Epiphanius of Salamis maintained that on April 6 Christ took away the sins of the world and on the same date was “shut up in the spotless womb of the holy virgin.”
 The fact that this curious tradition existed in two different parts of the world suggests it may have been rooted in more than mere speculation.
 If nothing else, as McGowan observes, these early Christians were borrowing from an ancient Jewish tradition that said that the most important events of creation and redemption occurred at the same time of the year.

 From the date of Christ’s death, to the (same) date of his conception, we can easily see where the date of Christmas could have come from.
 If Jesus was conceived on March 25, then the best date to celebrate his birth must be nine months later on December 25 (or, in the East, January 6).
-While we can’t know for certain that this is where December 25 came from—and we certainly can’t be dogmatic about the historicity of the date—there is much better ancient evidence to suggest that our date for Christmas is tied to Christ’s death and conception than tied to the pagan celebrations of Saturnalia and Sol Invictus.
+While we can’t know for certain that this is where December 25 came from—and we certainly can’t be dogmatic about the historicity of the date—there is much better ancient evidence to suggest that our date for Christmas is tied to Christ’s death and conception than that it is tied to the pagan celebrations of Saturnalia and Sol Invictus.

 You might also like